yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab_introduction.md

     PROJECT_CONNECTION_STRING="<your_project_connection_string>"
     ```

-## Pro Tip
+## Pro Tips

-!!! tip
+!!! tips
-    The **Burger Menu** in the right-hand panel of the lab environment offers additional features, including the **Split Window View** and the option to end the lab.
+    1. The **Burger Menu** in the right-hand panel of the lab environment offers additional features, including the **Split Window View** and the option to end the lab.
 The **Split Window View** allows you to maximize the lab environment to full screen, optimizing screen space.
 The lab's **Instructions** and **Resources** panel will open in a separate window.
+    2. If the lab instructions are slow to scroll in the lab environment, try copying the instructions’ URL and opening it in **your computer’s local browser** for a smoother experience.
+    3. If you have trouble viewing an image, simply **click the image to enlarge it**.